realm/realm-dotnet/README.md

 ## Building Realm

-We highly recommend [using our pre-build binaries via NuGet](https://realm.io/docs/xamarin/latest/#installation) but you can also build from source.
+We highly recommend [using our pre-built binaries via NuGet](https://realm.io/docs/xamarin/latest/#installation) but you can also build from source.

 Prerequisites: